Ben Haenow (album): Background and recording

 Upon winning the eleventh series of The X Factor, Haenow released his debut single, a cover version of OneRepublic's "Something I Need" in December 2014.
 The track debuted at the top of the Official UK Singles Chart while simultaneously becoming the UK Christmas number one single of the year.
 In January 2015, Haenow signed a recording contract with his mentor Simon Cowell's record company Syco Music; and in October 2015, he entered into a US record deal with Sony Music Entertainment's RCA Records label.

-Immediately after signing his contract with Syco, Haenow travelled to Los Angeles began recording tracks for his debut studio album.
+Immediately after signing his contract with Syco, Haenow travelled to Los Angeles to begin recording tracks for his debut studio album.
 He also began to write new material for the album with Kodaline, J.R.
 Rotem, Amy Wadge, Julian Bunetta, and Steve Robson.
 Much of the album was recorded on the Westlake Recording Studios in West Hollywood, with Haenow amassing over 60–70 recorded songs for potential selection.